Ridhwana/rails/guides/source/caching_with_rails.md

 all the other inner fragments can be reused when regenerating the outer fragment.

-As explained in the previous section, a cached file will expire if the value of `updated_at` changes for a record on which the cached file directly depends.
-However, this will not expire any cache the fragment is nested within.
+As explained in the previous section, a cached fragment will become stale if the `updated_at` value changes for a record it directly depends on.
+However, that does not automatically expire any outer fragment that contains it.

 For example, take the following view: